MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 Often, the initial objective is to get to a state where all Power BI content has a sensitivity label assigned.
 To achieve this objective, you might introduce a mandatory label policy or a default label policy.
 You might also use the [information protection admin APIs](/power-bi/enterprise/service-security-sensitivity-label-inheritance-set-remove-api) to programmatically set or remove sensitivity labels.

-You might also gradually include more groups of users until the entire organization is included.
+You can gradually include more groups of users until the entire organization is included.
 This process involves republishing each [label policy](/microsoft-365/compliance/create-sensitivity-labels?view=o365-worldwide&preserve-view=true#publish-sensitivity-labels-by-creating-a-label-policy) to increasingly larger groups of users.

 Throughout this process, be sure to prioritize providing guidance, communications, and training to your users so they'll understand the process and what's expected of them.

 ### Phase 9: Monitor, audit, adjust, integrate

-There are other steps after the initial rollout.
+There are other steps to do after the initial rollout.
 You should have a primary team to monitor information protection activities and tune them over time.
 As labels are applied, you'll be able to assess their usefulness and identify areas for adjustments.

 There are many aspects to auditing information protection.
-For more information, see the [Information protection and data loss prevention for Power BI auditing](powerbi-implementation-planning-auditing-of-information-protection-and-data-loss-prevention-for-power-bi.md) article.
+For more information, see [Auditing of information protection and data loss prevention for Power BI](powerbi-implementation-planning-auditing-of-information-protection-and-data-loss-prevention-for-power-bi.md).

 The investments you make in setting up information protection can be used in DLP policies for Power BI, which are set up in the Microsoft Purview compliance portal.
-For more information, including a description of DLP capabilities, see the [Data loss prevention for Power BI planning](powerbi-implementation-planning-data-loss-prevention-for-power-bi.md) article.
+For more information, including a description of DLP capabilities, see [Data loss prevention for Power BI](powerbi-implementation-planning-data-loss-prevention-for-power-bi.md).

 Information protection can also be used to create policies in Microsoft Defender for Cloud Apps.
-For more information, including a description of capabilities that you may find helpful, see the [Defender for Cloud Apps for Power BI planning](powerbi-implementation-planning-defender-for-cloud-apps-for-power-bi.md) article.
+For more information, including a description of capabilities that you may find helpful, see [Defender for Cloud Apps for Power BI](powerbi-implementation-planning-defender-for-cloud-apps-for-power-bi.md).

 :::image type="icon" source="media/common/checklist.png" border="false":::